johnwilliamestacio/johnwilliamestacio/README.md

 IT professional with 5+ years of experience, now focused on **threat detection**, **incident response**, and **digital forensics**.

-I work best with people—whether it's collaborating with teams under pressure, translating technical findings for non-technical stakeholders, or patiently walking a 70-year-old through sending their first email.
-Security is technical, but defending organizations is ultimately human.
+I work best with people—whether it's collaborating with teams under pressure, translating technical findings for non-technical stakeholders, or building security awareness from the ground up.
+Cybersecurity is technical, but defending organizations is ultimately human.

 ---